maddc0de/bank-tech-test/README.md

 # Bank tech test

-Today, you'll practice doing a tech test.

-For most tech tests, you'll essentially have unlimited time.
-This practice session is about producing the best code you can when there is a minimal time pressure.

-You'll get to practice your OO design and TDD skills.

-You'll work alone, and you'll also review your own code so you can practice reflecting on and improving your own work.
+## Objective
+This is a practice tech test with Makers.
+To practice my Object-Oriented design and Test-Driven Development skills.

 ## Specification